cyverse-archive/DE/api/endpoints/app-metadata.md

 Delegates to apps: GET /apps/categories/{group-id}

+Secured Endpoint: GET /admin/ontologies/{ontology-version}/{root-iri}/unclassified

+Delegates to apps: GET /admin/ontologies/{ontology-version}/{root-iri}/unclassified

+Secured Endpoint: GET /apps/hierarchies/{class-iri}/apps

+Delegates to apps: GET /apps/hierarchies/{class-iri}/apps

+Secured Endpoint: GET /apps/hierarchies/{root-iri}/unclassified

+Delegates to apps: GET /apps/hierarchies/{root-iri}/unclassified

-This endpoint is a passthrough to the apps endpoint using the same path.
+These endpoints are passthroughs to the apps endpoints using the same paths.
 Please see the apps service documentation for more information.

 ## Listing Tools in an App